tastyigniter/ti-ext-api/docs/index.md

 }
 ```

-This are the available options for the resource configuration:
+These are the available options for the resource configuration:

 - **name** - The name of the resource
 - **description** - A brief description of the resource